brianmccln/Tabify-JS-OOP/README.md

     </ul>
 ```

-- In v.1.0, inside the "tabify-div" div, add child divs, one per tab.
-These need to go in the same order as the tabbed buttons.
-So, the div with the Balderdash content would go first.
-Inside these divs, but whatever content you want.
-In the v.1.0 demo, the contents of each panel div is just a paragraph or two of hipster ipsum text.
+- In v.1.0, the "tabify-div" div comes with child divs, one per tab.
+These must  go in the same order as the tabbed buttons they pertain to.
+So, the div with the Balderdash content would go first, since that button is first in the ul.
+Inside the "tabify-div" child divs, put whatever content you want.
+In the v.1.0 demo, the contents of each panel div is just an h3 followed by paragraph or two of hipster ipsum text.

 - Import the js file(s) at the end of the body.
 The different imports are shown below for each of the four versions: